 Publication of grant award: No later than the beginning of December 2022

-Framework for the doctoral programme
+Framework for the graduate school

 - be operated by at least 3 Swedish HEIs in cooperation